do-me/kceo_glossary/docs/temporal_consistency.md

 ---
-title: Temporal consistency
+title: Temporal Consistency
 ---

-# Temporal consistency
+# Temporal Consistency

+## 1 Definition

+It indicates that the temporal statistical properties of the sample depend only on the underlying physical processes and don’t depend on other factors such as fusing different products or sensors.

+### Notes

+### Examples

+### Sources
+- KCEO